Mekanikedy/mechanicat-oramods/README.md

 - fixed the turret offset on Heavy Tank sprite (by adjusting 1px upwards)

 Mammoth Tank
-- Mammoth Tank can crush most Vehicles in addition
+- Mammoth Tank can crush most Vehicles, and vehicle husks in addition
 - Range of Mammoth Tank cannons increased by 0c512, from 4c768 to 5c256
 - Mammoth Tank cost reduced to 1800$ from 2000$
 - Mammoth Tank movespeed increased to 54 from 43
 - reduced the rate of Mammoth Tank self-repair to 5 from 3
+- the turning speed of Mammoth Tank increased to 12 from 8

 Artillery
 - Artillery cost reduced to 800$ from 850$